· 5 min read

 In an S-Corp with one shareholder, as long as a reasonable wage is paid to the employees, a significant amount of the profits of the corporation can be distributed as capital gains, which have a much lower tax rate than income.
 A rule of thumb is that you can distribute 60% as wages, and 40% as capital gains, saving a huge amount of payroll tax.
 The S-Corp is a very popular way to get taxed because of the tax savings.
 The Tax Advisor is a tremendous reference on the subject.

-C-Corp This is the orignal corporate form.
+C-Corp This is the original corporate form.
 In contrast to the S-Corp, you can have multiple classes of stock.
 Venture Capitalists will insist on this.
 They will want preferred stock, which only a C-Corp can issue.
 This is why the standard advice is to incorporate as a C-Corp.
 C-Corps are also not restricted from having international investors.
 It is the most flexible legal form.

 The downside of a C-Corp is that distributions to shareholders are taxed twice: once at the corporate level, and again as income to the shareholder.
 Some people say that it is more difficult to administer a C-Corp, but I have not found it onerous.
 It may in fact be easier.
 If you want to raise money, Y-Combinator has a nice set of investment documents ready for use, but they are only usable by C-Corps.
 This is because of the flexibility of the C-Corp and the demand by VCs for preferred stock.